aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/extract-email-attachments-pst-aspose-java/_index.md

 - **License required?** Yes, a valid Aspose license for production use
 - **Supports PST & OST?** Both formats are supported

-## What is “extract email attachments java”?
+## What is “how to extract attachments”?

-Extracting email attachments java means using Java code to read Outlook PST (or OST) files and save any attached files—documents, images, PDFs—to a directory of your choice.
+Extracting attachments means using Java code to read Outlook PST (or OST) files and save any attached files—documents, images, PDFs—to a directory of your choice.
 This approach is ideal for data‑migration projects, automated invoice processing, or building archival solutions.
+The phrase **how to extract attachments** captures the core goal of this guide.

 ## Why use Aspose.Email for this task?